This post may contain affiliate links.

 Are Annual Vaccinations Necessary?

 - We don’t continue to vaccinate humans into adulthood; does it make sense to subject our pets to annual shots?

-- Why isn’t a tither test (a test to see how many antibodies our pets have left after the last round of vaccinations) required before vaccinations?
+- Why isn’t a titer test (a test to see how many antibodies our pets have left after the last round of vaccinations) required before vaccinations?

 - Does the dosage vary depending on the age and size of our pets?
-Is your Chihuahua receiving the same dosage as that guy’s Great Dane?
+Is your Chihuahua receiving the same dosage as my friend's Great Dane?

-- Why should my indoor only cats receive annual vaccinations when they never come into contact with another feline?
+- Why should my indoor only cat receive annual vaccinations when he never comes into contact with other cats?

 - Over Vaccination

 - Vaccinosis – an adverse reaction to a vaccine

 Vaccinosis is an adverse reaction to a vaccine.
 We were warned that our dogs may feel a little punky after a round of vaccinations and that they’ll sleep it off and be fine the next day.
 But is this really okay or are they having an adverse reaction?
 When should we be concerned?
 I believe that any reaction should be cause for alarm and a call to the veterinarian.